CursedSheep/Microsoft-Teams-Bot/README.md

 # Microsoft Teams Bot

 ### Introduction
-Poorly written Ms teams bot in C#
+Poorly written Ms teams attendance bot in C#

 [This](https://www.youtube.com/watch?v=7neSueHsyY0 "This") video inspired me on making one in C#